 A fasting mimicking smoothie is essentially a type of liquid fasting mimicking diet (FMD).
 You can drink one when you’re doing an FMD, or on any day or morning when you want the benefits of fasting but don’t feel like doing a water fast.

-Note that fasting mimicking diets (and smoothies) are not permanent diets.
+Note that fasting mimicking diets (or fasting mimicking smoothies) are not intended to be permanent diets.
 They don’t provide enough nutrients to support health indefinitely.
-They are temporary diets designed to mimic the effects of fasting while supporting both weight loss and autophagy.
+They are temporary diets designed to mimic the effects of fasting while supporting weight loss, AMPK activation and autophagy.

 I’ve done some long (3-5 day) fasts, and have also done several pseudo-fasts in which I drank one or two of these smoothies a day.
 They were my only nutrition.
-I found that they completely controlled my hunger while supporting AMPK activation, which gave me all of the energy I need.
+I found that they completely controlled my hunger while keeping me in an AMPK metabolic state, which gave me all of the energy I needed.

 Combine in a blender.
 Blend on high for a couple of minutes.
 It’ll be pretty thick; add another cup of water or celery juice if you’d like it thinner.

 - 1 or 2 cups of water (or you could try using celery juice)

 - 1/2 to 1 tomato (rich in lypocene; anti-cancer) or 8 cherry tomatoes

 - 1/2 to 1 ripe avocado (rich in oleic acid, which activates the sirtuin 1 gene)

 - 1 or 2 scoops of green powder.
 I’m currently using Ora “Easy Being Green”.
 Here you have to be careful, because some green powders are too high in protein; but some kinds of proteins can switch us out of an AMPK state and turn on mTOR.
 I use Ora Organic Greens powder because it contains only 2 grams of protein, less than one gram of leucine, and less than 3 grams of net carbs.